rajpatel1412/Statistics-in-R/README.md

 # Statistics-in-R
-A collection of assignments that solve statistical problems using R. This repository demonstrates my grasp and over the language
+A collection of assignments that solve statistical problems using R. This repository demonstrates my grasp and understanding over the language and statistical concepts